CS446-S23-Group35/wastenot-proto/README.md

 # wastenot-proto
-protobuf repo for waste not
+protobuf repo for waste not.
+Should be imported in a folder called `proto/`